Drug Evaluation Committee 2011-41 Recruitment of human subjects via the Internet

 Question

-If the investigator (director) posts the following information on the "Director's Blog" linked from his/her hospital's website, is prior review by the Clinical Trial Review Committee required as a subject recruitment procedure?
+If the investigator (director) posts the following information on the "Director's Blog" linked from his/her own hospital's website, is prior review by the Clinical Trial Review Committee required as a subject recruitment procedure?

 Content to be included in the blog